Eolu/directed/directed/README.md

 ## Current project status

-- WIP: Examples work but many intended features are still missing, and the codebase structure is in general in an "under-construction" state.
-TODOs littered throughout the codebase need to be extracted out into a coherent plan.
+- WIP: Things work but quite a few key features are yet to be implemented, and a lot of cleanup/refactoring is still ongoing.

 ## Core API Concepts